publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stVII/ch705/m__us_usc_t46_s70503.md

 [Previous](./../../../../..//us/usc/t46/stVII/ch705/m__us_usc_t46_s70502.md) | [Next](./../../../../..//us/usc/t46/stVII/ch705/m__us_usc_t46_s70504.md) | [Root of Title](./../../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft46%2Fs70503)

 ## § 70503.
-Manufacture, distribution, or possession of controlled substances on vessels
+Prohibited acts

     (a)  __Prohibitions__  __.—__

-    An individual may not knowingly or intentionally manufacture or distribute, or possess with intent to manufacture or distribute, a controlled substance on board—
+    While on board a covered vessel, an individual may not knowingly or intentionally—

+        (1) manufacture or distribute, or possess with intent to manufacture or distribute, a controlled substance;
-        (1) a vessel of the United States or a vessel subject to the jurisdiction of the United States; or

-        (2) any vessel if the individual is a citizen of the United States or a resident alien of the United States.
+        (2) destroy (including jettisoning any item or scuttling, burning, or hastily cleaning a vessel), or attempt or conspire to destroy, property that is subject to forfeiture under section 511(a) of the Comprehensive Drug Abuse Prevention and Control Act of 1970 ([21 U.S.C.
+881(a)][/us/usc/t21/s881/a]); or

+        (3) conceal, or attempt or conspire to conceal, more than $100,000 in currency or other monetary instruments on the person of such individual or in any conveyance, article of luggage, merchandise, or other container, or compartment of or aboard the covered vessel if that vessel is outfitted for smuggling.

     (b)  __Extension Beyond Territorial Jurisdiction__  __.—__